 5. Reconnect with yourself

-The longer you were married, the more enmeshed your relationship may have become.
+The longer you were married, the more closely intertwined your lives may have become.
 Couples, as they grow old together, come to recognize themselves more in the sense of “us” or “we” than their individual selves, or “I”.
-A split may cause a shocking disassociation with that identity.
+A split may cause a shocking disassociation from that identity.

-Megha says, “You need something that reinforces in you the idea that you exist, that you are valued as an individual.
-Those feelings are diminished so much during a divorce that its really hard to just say, “I love myself”.
+Megha says, “You need something that reinforces the idea that you exist, that you are valued as an individual.
+Those feelings are diminished so much during a divorce that it’s really hard to just say, “I love myself“.
 You need to work at it.”

 Tips on Co-parenting After Divorce

 “It’s not just you and your partner who went through the divorce but also your kids,” says Megha.
-Plenty of studies have shown the affects of divorce on the long-term mental health of the “children of divorce”.
+Plenty of studies have shown the effects on the long-term mental health of the children of divorce.
 Megha adds, “The way you handle the entire situation, as well as yourself, will affect how your kids see you and your ex and relationships in general.”

-Moreover, as parents, we tend to put a lot of value in this role we play in our lives.
+Moreover, as parents, we tend to put a lot of value on this role we play in our lives.
 The satisfaction of doing good by your children, or the guilt of the opposite, significantly affects our self-image and ability to lead a satisfying life after divorce.
-As mature parents you would like to handle coparenting after divorce effectively.
+As mature parents, you would want to handle co-parenting after divorce effectively.
 Here are some tips for co-parenting after divorce:

 1. Do not bad mouth your ex to your child

 “You may have issues with your partner.
-As an adult you can have your opinion on your partner.
+As an adult, you can have your opinion about your partner.
 But it is not fair to your kid when you pass your opinions to them and make them dislike their other parent,” says Megha.
-This behavior creates guilt, sadness and insecurity in your child and is on top of the list of toxic co-parenting behavior to avoid.
+This behavior creates guilt, sadness, and insecurity in your child and is on top of the list of toxic co-parenting behavior to avoid.
 Here are some ways to avoid this tendency when going through divorce with children:

 - Don’t ask your children to pick sides